 Even with the tumultuous detours of the 20th century, Budapest has retained a keen knack for good living.
 The city's once-vibrant café culture has made a strong comeback (the communists closed down the cafés, fearing a dissident breeding-ground).
 But now the old coffeeshops are being restored, with red-velvet chairs and doodad-decorated columns dripping with Habsburgian nostalgia.

-You can also relax with a splish-splash in one of the city's famous thermal baths.
-Of two dozen or so traditional baths, Széchenyi is the most accessible and fun place to take the plunge.
-Magyars of all shapes and sizes squeeze themselves into tiny swimsuits and strut their stuff.
-You can paddle in the aristocratic outdoor pool, soak in indoor thermal baths, or steam in the sauna all day for less than $20.
+You can also relax with a splish-splash in one of the city's famous thermal baths — my personal favorite among all of Budapest's inviting experiences.
+You can paddle in aristocratic outdoor pools, soak in indoor thermal baths, or steam in the sauna all day for about $20.

 The city boasts marvelous vistas as well.
 Ride the cute Buda funicular up to Castle Hill for panoramic views from the remaining castle ramparts.
 Or cap a day of sightseeing with an evening cruise on the blue Danube.
 As the sun goes down, an ensemble of icons grabs your attention: the mighty bridges linking Buda and Pest, the stubborn citadel standing tall on Buda's hill, and monuments honoring a hard-earned freedom.
 Budapest, a city of nuance and paradox, has survived its turbulent history beautifully.